PGA Tour Golf III – Review

 Graphics

 The graphics are pretty much the same as Madden ’92.
 In that, they still look very good.
 Not complaints here.
+I do like the little dances the players do when they score a touchdown.

 Did I Complete The Game?